 RissaRambles is the personal website of a full-time artist and illustrator named Rissa.
 She specializes in designing sub badges (as well as other graphics) for streamers.
 You can view her portfolio on her website and cross-check them with the streamers who use them!

 Rissa is a very talented artist who has reasonable pricing for her services.
 As she receives a number of inquiries, make sure to carefully read her ordering information and only write to her when you have a rough idea of what you would like her to complete for you.

 6. Twitch Creative Sub Badges

-Many designers stream while they draw emotes for other broadcasters.
-Visit Twitch’s creative section to browse artists.
+Many designers stream while they draw badges for other broadcasters.
+Search Twitch’s creative section to browse artists who have special flair.
 If you find someone whose work you like, reach out to them and ask them for their prices.
 If you look for affiliate or partner channels, you are likely to be able to see what flair they used when creating their own Twitch sub badges.

 There are many Facebook groups that help streamers network together, especially those who have become affiliates or partners.
 Many of them will have designers who are willing to work with you to create Twitch badges that are perfect for your channel.
 Talk to the mods of the group to find out which creators they have vetted to ensure that you are not scammed.

 Reddit has a Twitch Creative thread where creators drop little bios of themselves.
 You can scroll through the listings and reach out to any that interest you.
 Talk to them about the preferences of your potential design and what you want in a sub badge.

 Here are the things we considered when ranking Twitch badges: